anthonyboutinov/openpsychology-meteor/README.md

 ## Install

 Make sure you have MeteorJS (and NodeJS) installed first.
+Then install dependencies:

 ```
 meteor npm install